-The BDS has obtained grants to carry out practical work for the Southern Damselfly in and around the Preseli SAC, which is one of its strongholds in both the UK and Europe.
-Grants have come from a variety of sources including Environment Wales, Wales Biodiversity Partnership and Pembrokeshire Biodiversity Partnership.
-The work has been carried out in partnership with Natural Resources Wales (NRW), Pembrokeshire Coast National Park Authority (PCNPA) and the Pembrokeshire Biodiversity Partnership.
+The BDS obtained grants to carry out practical work for the Southern Damselfly in and around the Preseli SAC, which is one of its strongholds in both the UK and Europe.
+Grants came from a variety of sources including Environment Wales, Wales Biodiversity Partnership and Pembrokeshire Biodiversity Partnership.
+The work was carried out in partnership with Natural Resources Wales (NRW), Pembrokeshire Coast National Park Authority (PCNPA) and the Pembrokeshire Biodiversity Partnership.

 The Southern Damselfly in Wales is both a NERC Section 42 species (Section 41 in England) and a Biodiversity Action Plan species.
 It is protected in law under Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) and is listed as Endangered on the Odonata Red Data List.
 Not only is it rare and endangered in Britain, it is also listed as Near Threatened on the European Red List and protected by the European Community Habitats and Species Directive.
 Its presence is a primary reason for the Preselis being designated as a Special Area of Conservation (SAC).
 It is therefore of paramount importance that the species key breeding sites in Wales are preserved, enhanced and expanded wherever possible.

 The Southern Damselfly was once more widespread in Pembrokeshire.
 Two of the three main populations have gone extinct, leaving small, scattered populations within and around the Preseli SAC which is also common ground.
 These are now vulnerable due to a large reduction in grazing, especially of larger stock.
 This lack of grazing has led to flushes becoming swamped and choked by adjacent vegetation, thereby making the habitat unsuitable for Southern Damselflies.
-Recent observations and several years worth of monitoring have shown that the population of Southern Damselfly in Pembrokeshire is declining and in many cases clinging on to the last fragments of habitat that are still suitable, but no longer ideal.
+Past monitoring has shown that the population of Southern Damselfly in Pembrokeshire have declined in recent decades and in many cases clinging on to the last fragments of habitat that are still suitable, but no longer ideal.

 Recent changes in land management have put particular pressure on the existing populations in Pembrokeshire.
 The Southern Damselfly needs well-grazed and open vegetation beside small streams.
 It is also beneficial for the streams to have trampled margins and tussocks created by heavy grazing animals, like cattle or horses.